mlabs-haskell/hydra-auction-onchain/docs/spec.md

 - There is one output sent to the delegate metadata validator, containing the minted token.
 Its `DelegateInfo` datum satisfies the `validDelegateInfo` conditions.
-- The transaction is signed  all of the pubkey hashes indicated in the `di'Delegates` field of the `DelegateInfo` output datum.
+- The transaction is signed  by all of the pubkey hashes indicated in the `di'Delegates` field of the `DelegateInfo` output datum.

 ```mermaid